 Final Thoughts

 While some pet insurance companies will pay for training to address behavioral issues, the majority do not cover obedience training.
 We endorse any of the businesses on this list.
 To compare coverage and costs, we advise obtaining quotations from at least three carriers.
-If having training coverage is important to you, make sure you’ll have the coverage you want by looking at sample contracts and speaking with customer support agents.
+If having training coverage is important to you, make sure you’ll have the coverage you want.
+You can start by looking at sample contracts and speaking with customer support agents.